toolisticon/aptk/README.md

          </plugins>
      </build>

-Then your annotation processor needs to extends the io.toolisticon.annotationprocessortoolkit.AbstractAnnotationProcessor to be able to use the utilities offered by this project and to build your annotation processor.

 Please check our example provided in the github.

 # Examples

 ## Enhanced utility support
-Java itself offers the following utility classes to support you build annotation processors:
+Java itself provides some tools to support you to build annotation processors.

-- Elements
-- Types
+This framework provides some utility classes to add some useful features not covered by these tools:

+- Elements : _ElementUtils_ provides support to navigate through the Element tree
+- Types : _TypeUtils_ provides support to cope with type in java compile time model
-- Messager
+- Messager : _MessagerUtils_ provides support to issue messages during compilation
-- Filer

-This project provides enhanced support for this classes.
-All Utility classes are named like the standard java classes suffixed with Utils.
+- Filer : _FilerUtils_ provides support to access or write java source or resource files

     // Check if TypeMirror is Array
     boolean isArray = TypeUtils.CheckTypeKind.isArray(aTypeMirror);